Our Future Path! A plan for a better world!

 Our Past

-It has only been in the last few thousand years that most of us have turned to a more settled agricultural lifestyle, and settled into larger communities.
+It has only been in the last few thousand years that most of us have turned to a more settled agricultural lifestyle and settled into larger communities.
 It has only been in the last few hundred years that many of us have turned more towards craft, trade, industrial, information and service jobs, and settled into large cities.
 Our new industrial and technological age is not even a hundred years old yet.

 As we developed agriculture, moved into more urban settings and invented new tools, life became better, but society became more complex.
 We had to develop new and updated customs and traditions to surmount the new challenges.
-Interestingly, different groups often came up with quite different customs and traditions that helped each to surmount similar challenges will similar amounts of success.
+Interestingly, different groups often came up with quite different customs and traditions that helped each to surmount similar challenges with similar amounts of success.

 In our recent past, the rate of change has sometimes been staggering and each generation has faced many new challenges.
-Therefore, the customs and traditions of even our most recent ancestors do not always serve us as well as they did them, so we have needed to constantly develop new and updated ones.
-On the other hand, some people have wanted to keep their customs and traditions just as they were and have therefore resisted change.
-In order to handle the realities of our modern life and its constant change effectively, we must develop customs and traditions that are flexible enough to serve us better today and in our future.
+Therefore, the customs and traditions of even our most recent ancestors do not always serve us as well as they did them, so we have needed to constantly develop new and updated customs and traditions or in some cases to do away with them entirely.

 Our Present

 One possible analogy to our current lifestyle may be to think of it as sky diving.
-Sky diving can be fun and exciting, but at some point, before it is too late, one must open the parachute or everything will come to an abrupt and destructive end.
+Sky diving can be fun and exciting, but at some point, before it is too late, one must open the parachute, or everything will come to an abrupt and destructive end.
 Of course, opening the parachute just delays and softens the end.
 Instead of sky diving, we may need to think more about our lifestyles in terms of gliding or parasailing.
 It may not give everyone the same rush as sky diving, but the fun can be sustained for a longer time so that future generations can continue to enjoy the ride.

 Our Future

-Therefore, any possible utopia would need to be flexible enough to meet a wide variety of wants and desires.
-For instance, in any large enough sampling, you will have people who like city living, people who love the suburbs, and people who want to live in a small town.
-You have people who like working in an office, people that want to work outdoors, people who love working out of their homes, and people who enjoy business travel.
-You also have people who like the convenience of apartment or condo living, people who want a home with a backyard, and people who love living on a farm.
+In any large enough sampling, you will have individuals who like city living, individuals who love the suburbs, and individuals who want to live in a small town.
+You have individuals who like working in an office, individuals that want to work outdoors, individuals who love working out of their homes, and individuals who enjoy business travel.
+You also have individuals who like the convenience of apartment or condo living, individuals who want a home with a backyard, and individuals who love living on a farm.

-As we can see, one of the most desirable features of any utopian future would need to be that everyone would have some choice as to where and how they could live their lives.
+As we can see, one of the most desirable features of any utopian future would need to be that we all would have some choice as to where and how we could live our lives.
 So, when we talk about a utopian future, we must keep in mind that it must be able to allow for very different ideas of where and how each one of us wants to live our lives.
-Unfortunately, this may be easier said than done, since we must also remember that we need to create this utopia within the constraints of our world’s limited resources and the way one person lives his or her life can impact the way others can live theirs.
-Nevertheless, we can provide everyone with an equal opportunity to live their lives the way they desire.

 Next Section